Skip to Content

 What To Look For?
 How To Deal With It?

 Occurring on lower leaves initially, Septoria Leaf Spot takes hold after the first fruits are set.
-Spots can be very small, around 1.5mm to 6.5mm they are usually circular in a pattern, but this can vary, and they can be elongated.
+Spots can be tiny, around 1.5mm to 6.5mm.
+They are usually circular in a pattern, but this can vary and be elongated.

 Septoria Leaf Spot

-Coloration is dark brown rings surrounding beige or grey centers With multiple spots per leaf, the disease spreads from the oldest growth to the newest.
-This causes the leaves to turn pale yellow in color, eventually moving on to brown and then dying off altogether.
+Coloration is dark brown rings surrounding beige or grey centers.
+With multiple spots per leaf, the disease spreads from the oldest growth to the newest.
+This causes the leaves to turn pale yellow, eventually moving on to brown and dying off altogether.

-This can cause a lack of photosynthesis as the plant will struggle to invert the sugars required.
-Septoria Leaf Spot rarely affects the fruit of the plant.
+This can cause a lack of photosynthesis as the Plant struggles to invert the required sugars.
+Septoria Leaf Spot rarely affects the fruit of the Plant.

 Tomatoes suffer from many diseases, like Septoria Leaf Spot.
 Pale Yellow leaves with brown or grey circular or elongated patches